kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 ## Request Priorities

-Nuke is fully asynchronous and performs well under stress. ``ImagePipeline`` distributed its work on [operation queues](https://developer.apple.com/documentation/foundation/operationqueue) dedicated to a specific type of work, such as processing and decoding.
+Nuke is fully asynchronous and performs well under stress. ``ImagePipeline`` distributes its work on [operation queues](https://developer.apple.com/documentation/foundation/operationqueue) dedicated to a specific type of work, such as processing and decoding.
 Each queue limits the number of concurrent tasks, respects the request priorities, and cancels the work as soon as possible.

 Nuke allows you to set the request priority and update it for outstanding tasks.
 It uses priorities for prefetching: the requests created by the prefetcher all have `.low` priority to make sure they don't interfere with the "regular" requests.
 See <doc:prefetching> to learn more.